 - Bake the cookies until they are lightly browned (about 14 minutes).

-- Let the cookies cool completely.
+- Let the cookies and the baking sheet cool completely.

-- Repeat with the remaining log.*
+- Repeat with the second log.

 For the drizzle: